-Marja Bakermans, Assistant Teaching Professor
+Marja Bakermans, Associate Teaching Professor

 The goal of my research program is to promote conservation of biodiversity by maintaining viable wildlife populations across the landscape.
 Specifically, my research addresses the influence of anthropogenic disturbances, like forest management, urbanization, and agriculture, on wildlife.
 It is my goal to open students’ eyes to the evolving and interconnected world of science by using my research as an example of how to assimilate science and the role of conservation in today’s world.
 Ultimately, it is my goal to provide an inclusive and enjoyable environment that fosters the learning process for students and allows us all to be lifelong learners.
 Learn more.

 Professor Pfeifer’s research focus is on Contemporary Continental thought, social and political philosophy, global justice, and development ethics.
 He teaches for the first year Great Problems Seminars program and also holds a joint appointment in the department of Humanities and Arts where he teaches philosophy courses.
 Learn more.

 The overarching goal of my teaching and research is to contribute to an interdisciplinary understanding of environmental governance and policy.
 More specifically, I focus on the building of individual, organizational and institutional capacities to participate in collaborative efforts to address complex social and environmental sustainability problems through the application of science and technology.
 Learn more.